openstack-archive/fuel-plugin-vmware-dvs/docs/test_plan/source/test_suite_smoke.rst

        "Enter the cluster to dvSwitch mapping." text field with description 'List of ClusterName:SwitchName pairs, separated by semicolon. '
        'Versions' radio button with <plugin version>
     4. Verify that check box "Neutron VMware DVS ML2 plugin" is enabled by default.
-    5. Verify that user can disabled -> enabled DVS plugin by click on check box "Neutron VMware DVS ML2 plugin".
+    5. Verify that user can disable -> enable the DVS plugin by clicking on the checkbox “Neutron VMware DVS ML2 plugin”
     6. Verify that  check box "Use the VMware DVS firewall driver" is enabled by default.
-    7. Verify that all labels of DVS plugin section have same font style and color.
+    7. Verify that all labels of the DVS plugin section have the same font style and color.
-    8. Verify that all elements of DVS plugin section are  vertical aligned.
+    8. Verify that all elements of the DVS plugin section are vertically aligned

 Expected result
 ###############

-All elements of DVS plugin section meets the requirements.
+All elements of DVS plugin section meet the requirements.

 Deployment with plugin, controller and vmware datastore backend.